panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 Constants `const` are registered at the top of the block.

 The constants cannot be accessed before declaration because of the *temporal dead zone*.
-When accessed before declaration, JavaScript throws an error: `ReferenceError: <constant> is not defined`.
+When accessed before the declaration, JavaScript throws an error: `ReferenceError: <constant> is not defined`.

 `const` hoisting has the same behavior as the variables declared with `let` statement (see [hoisting and `let`](#hoistingandlet)).